prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

  + Which events did you attend, which groups hosted them, and what happend at each?
  + What, if anything did you learn about contemporary industry challenges and practices?
- + For each meetup group, have you returned to attend subsequent events, and would you recommend to a friend?
+ + For each meetup group...
+Have you returned to attend subsequent events hosted by this group?
+Would you recommend the group to a friend?
+Why or why not?

-You may attach or embed photos to your writeup to provide further evidence of attendance.
+You may attach or embed photos to your writeup to provide further evidence of event attendance.

 ## Submission Instructions